-Dozens killed in India after heavy flooding and record rainfall
+Floods and landslides kill at least 150 in India and Nepal

-(CNN)Record-breaking rains and heavy flooding have killed at least 73 people in India this week, according to disaster management officials.
+(CNN)Record-breaking rains and heavy flooding have killed at least 150 people in India and Nepal over the past few days, according to disaster management officials.

+According to Nepal's Home Ministry, 77 people died this week from floods and landslides, after heavy rainfall that began on Monday.
+Some 22 people were injured, and 26 are missing.

+The flooding mainly took place in regions across Western Nepal, close to the neighboring northern Indian state of Uttarakhand.

-At least 46 people have died in the northern state of Uttarakhand and 27 bodies were recovered in the southern state of Kerala, according to officials from both states.
+At least 46 people have died in Uttarakhand and 27 bodies were recovered in the southern Indian state of Kerala, according to officials from both states.

-Uttarakhand began receiving heavy rainfall over the weekend, with rain continuing until Wednesday, causing lakes and rivers to overflow, a bridge to collapse, and services to shut down.

-Aerial footage of the affected areas showed engorged rivers and villages partially submerged by floodwaters.
+Both states began receiving heavy rainfall over the weekend, resulting in landslides, bridges and houses collapsing, and rivers overflowing.
+Aerial footage of the affected areas showed villages partially submerged by floodwaters.

-"There is huge loss due to the floods ... the crops have been destroyed," the state's chief minister, Pushkar Singh Dhami told Reuters partner ANI after surveying the damage late on Tuesday.
+"There is huge loss due to the floods ... the crops have been destroyed," Uttarakhand's chief minister, Pushkar Singh Dhami, told Reuters partner ANI after surveying the damage late on Tuesday.

 "The locals are facing a lot of problems, the roads are waterlogged, bridges have been washed away."

-Of those dead, about 25 were from Nainital district, the worst affected area, senior police official Ashok Kumar told local news late Tuesday.
+In Uttarakhand, Nainital district was the worst affected area with the most deaths, according to senior police official Ashok Kumar.
 At least 3,000 people had to be evacuated from a barge on the Sarda River, which overflowed on Monday, he said.

 The flooding comes in the middle of a religious pilgrimage called the Chardham Yatra, during which Hindus from around India make the journey to Uttarakhand.